etm/opcua-smart/README.md

 # OPC-UA Ruby Bindings (open62541)

 The development of OPC UA applications takes currently a lot of effort.
 This is caused by the large possibilities of the OPC UA specification.
-With this implemtation we want to define some conventions, which shoud make the technology more useable.
+With this implementation we want to define some conventions, which shoud make the technology more useable.

 ## Table of Contents